aflashyrhetoric/aflashyrhetoric.github.io/content/projects/mosu.md

 ## LinkedIn, Hired, Vettery, Indeed, Monster......:no_good:

-[Mosu](https://mosu.io) arose out of my personal frustration with the process of job hunting.
+[Mosu](https://mosu.io) (NOW RETIRED) arose out of my personal frustration with the process of job hunting.
 There are something like a dozen different "job board" websites, each with their own quirks.
 I found myself running around between ten different accounts, trying to remember which job applications were in which "state":

 - Saved, or "To Be Applied To"
 - Application sent